WICG/display-locking/explainer-content-size.md

 This proposal exposes these intrinsic sizes explicitly.
 (In that sense, one motivation for the `content-size` property could be [explaining](https://extensiblewebmanifesto.org) these algorithms.
 One practical application could be its use in testing their behavior.

+`contain:size` has an effect similar to `content-size`, in that it detaches constraints on the layout outside of the element from subtree elements; in place of a specified size for the subtree content's intrinsic sizing, it uses a intrinsic width and height of 0.
+In the [spec](https://drafts.csswg.org/css-contain/#containment-size), this is due to the sentence that says, "when calculating the size of the containing box, it must be treated as having no contents". `content-size` can also be thought of as extending `contain:size` to change to passing a non-zero intrinsic width or height.

 ## Application to non-rendered subtrees

 A more compelling and direct motivation for exposing `content-size` is to use it in cases when the layout of a subtree is *not available*.
 The layout can be unavailable in situations such as: